django-salesforce/django-salesforce/README.rst

 for most uses.
 It works by integrating with the Django ORM, allowing access to the objects in your SFDC instance (Salesforce .com) as if they were in a traditional database.

-Python 2.7, 3.3 - 3.5 or pypy; Django 1.7, or with small restrictions Django 1.8.
+Python 2.7, 3.3 - 3.5 or pypy; Django 1.7 - 1.9, but the Django 1.7 is still the best supported.
-Django 1.8 is currently supported without raw queries and without values_list() and values() methods.
-The usual support can be expected in the next django-salesforce version.
+Django 1.8 and 1.9 is currently supported without raw queries and without values_list() and values() methods.
+(The usual support can be expected in the next major django-salesforce release because it requires to rewrite very much code and it is not common to do it in a minor release or to postpone a general Django 1.9 support.)

 Quick Start
 -----------